 During the second quarter of the twentieth century, Mildred Fife hired African-American Charlottesville resident Josephine McDaniel to cook, perform household chores, and to take care of Mildred in her old age.
 The 1930 Federal Census documents that Josephine McDaniel was a 38-year-old head of a household with her son Joseph (9), and mother Clara Campbell (61).
 Josephine's occupation was listed as 'house work' for a 'private family.'
-Josephine and her family lived at 137 Dice Street in Charlottesville, a residence within walking distance of Oak Lawn.175 A decade later in 1940, Josephine (48) lived with her son, Joseph (19) who was a 'shoe shine boy.'
+Josephine and her family lived at 137 Dice Street in Charlottesville, a residence within walking distance of Oak Lawn.
+A decade later in 1940, Josephine (48) lived with her son, Joseph (19) who was a 'shoe shine boy.'
 Her occupation was listed as 'maid' for a 'private family.'
 Josephine McDaniel died at the age of 75 in 1969.
 Several Fife family photographs show Josephine, and her son Joseph, at Oak Lawn (Figure 36 and Figure 202).
-Josephine McDaniel died at the age of 75 in 1969.